 Retinal Detachments

 Without slit lamp confirmation, the exact depth of the images below is difficult to assess.
-The image on the left may be standings in the vitreous whereas more prominent folds seen on the right may represent retinoschisis or detachment.
+The image on the left may be in the vitreous whereas more prominent folds seen on the right may represent retinoschisis or detachment.

 Retinal folds